s14321k/Interview-Qusions-markdowns/JavaBasic.md

   int sumParallel = numbers.parallelStream().reduce(0, (x, y) -> x + y);
   ```

 Lambda expressions, along with functional interfaces, contribute to making Java code more expressive, readable, and suitable for functional programming paradigms.
 They are particularly valuable in scenarios where concise, single-purpose behavior is required, such as in the case of functional interfaces or functional programming constructs like streams and parallel processing.
-7. How will you maintain code standards 8.
-Deployment in GCP 9.
-How to check application health 10.
-Explain Polymorphism and encapsulation 11.
-Major Issues in the project.
-12. Singleton design pattern 14.
-How to deploy in jenkins 15.
-Thumb rule of Junit testing 16.
-Why String is immutable?
-17. What is try catch finally 18.
-Stream api 19.
-Parallel stream 20.
-Inbuilt methods in stream.
-21. Find duplicates using the stream.
-22. Sort the numbers using comparator/comparable.
-23. Collections in java 24.
-Predicate in java 8 25.
-Optional in java 8 26.
-Uses of map in stream function 27.
-Multithreading 28.
-Synchronisation in java 29.
-Difference between runtime and checked exceptions.
-30. Explain the try with resources 31.
-Serialization 32.
-Explain Some of the features in Java 8 33.
-Java streams API methods and its uses with example.
-34. In filter streams, what is the return type?
-35. What is method reference.
-36. How many class you can create inside try with resources?
-37. Given an employee array and asked to list it in code by filtering it's name and age using streams.
-38. an employee array and asked to list employees with particular employee name and age and asked to return true using stream.
-39. how will you group the employeeList by age alone.
-40. how do you list sum of ages in an employeeList?
-41. Given an employee array and asked to list it in code by filtering it's name.
-42. types of string declaration and how it stores internally 43.
-How to create a immutable class?
-44. Brief run() method.
-45. Difference between Fail fast and fail safe.
-46. Explain Hashmap and hash set.
-47. Integer[20,10,25,9,7] find max 3 numbers using streamAPI.
-48. What is purpose of default method in interface 49. public class Calculator {
-public int add(int a, int b) {
-return a + b;
-}

-        public float add(float a, float b) {
-            return a + b;
-        }

-        public double add(double a, double b) {
-            return a + b;
-        }

-}
-How will you simplify the boiler plate code for the above program? return a+b should not be used again and again but it should be compatible for all the three return types?
-50. Static Keyword in method, class and variable with example.
-51. Throw and Throws explain with example.
-52. Default vs Static Methods in functionalInterface in Java8
+---

 | Communication      | Check                                                                                           |
 | ------------------ | ----------------------------------------------------------------------------------------------- |